yifanh1/gqa_pytorch/README.md

  Attention model for VQA: https://arxiv.org/abs/1707.07998 Simplify some functions to accelerate the process.

+  ### notes:
+  - train_all.py is training file for basic CNN+LSTM model
+  - train_att.py is training file for attention model
+  - train_double_att.py is training file for double attention model
+  - model.py is the model file for basic model
+  - attention.py is the model file for attention model
+  - attention2.py is the model file for double attention model
 ## TODO:
 1. TEST.py  (waiting for the official test set releasing)
 2. Attention.  (done)